moorepants/anaconda-dee-config/README.md

 conda config --set solver libmamba
 ```

-After this process you can set the solver back to teh default with `conda
+After this process you can set the solver back to the default with `conda
 config --set solver classic`.

-Step 4: Install constructor in its own environment
+## Step 4: Install constructor in its own environment

 You will build the installer with
 [constructor](https://github.com/conda/constructor), which is the tool used to